polarbirke/svala/README.md

 Svala is a tool to quickly generate CSS utility classes and design tokens.

 - **No JavaScript**.
 Svala is written in Sass (specifically, SCSS), not JavaScript.
 While you still need a pipeline to compile Sass to CSS, configuration and usage are done entirely in Sass.
 - **Highly customisable**.
 Svala is designed to adapt to your way of working, not the other way around.
-You can generate verbose classes like `.margin-left` or use shorthand like `.ml`, define prefixes (or "namespaces") like `.yolo-flex` and use size scales to get `.u-grey-100, .u-grey-200, .u-grey-300, …`.
+You can generate verbose classes like `.margin-left` or use shorthand like `.ml`, define prefixes (or "namespaces") like `.yolo-flex` or use hierarchical scales to get output like `.u-grey-100, .u-grey-200, .u-grey-300, …`.
 - **Responsive**.
 It should go without saying, but yes: Svala handles your breakpoints and generates classes for responsive use, e.g. `.hidden@desktop` or `.lg:hidden` – it's up to you how you configure it.
 - **Small footprint**.
 There is no default output – Svala only generates what you configure.
 Grow your utility classes with the requirements of your project and keep your CSS lean and clean.

 If you have not heard of utility classes or design tokens before, there are plenty of fantastic articles about them online – use your search engine of choice!
 You can also read ["CSS and Scalability"](http://mrmrs.io/writing/2016/03/24/scalable-css/) by Adam Morse, the creator of [Tachyons](https://tachyons.io/).
-This is the article that literally rewired our brain four years ago.
+This is the article that literally rewired our brain when it was published.

 ## Installation